Red Hot Catholic Love

-"Red Hot Catholic Love" is the 87th episode of the Comedy Central series South Park.
+"Red Hot Catholic Love" is the eighth episode of the sixth season of the American animated television series South Park and the 87th episode of the series overall.
 It originally aired on July 3, 2002.
 It was selected No. 2 on the "10 South Parks that Changed the World" list, and was also part of "South Park's Dirty Dozen".
 In the episode, Father Maxi travels to the Vatican to confront the growing problem of Catholic priests molesting children.
 Meanwhile, Cartman discovers that it is possible to defecate from the mouth.

 Plot

-The parents of South Park are a bit concerned when Father Maxi informs them about the Young Men's Catholic Retreat and agree that they do not want their kids to go.
-They also decide to have a counselor talk to the boys to find out if the priest had been molesting them.
-The counselor, assuming the children were molested, asks, "Did Father Maxi, at any time, ever try to put something in your butt?"
-Having never been abused by Father Maxi, the boys are completely baffled about the question's meaning.
-Cartman has a "brilliant" idea, reasoning she meant it could be possible that eating food through the rectum can cause defecation through the mouth.
-The other boys (especially Kyle) think it is stupid and disgusting, and Cartman bets him $20 it will work.
-While the counselor is questioning the boys, all the parents decide to become atheists, as the sexual molestation scandals have destroyed their faith in Catholicism and God.
+The parents of South Park are concerned when Father Maxi informs them about a catholic retreat for children.
+They hire a counselor to talk to the boys, who asks the children if Father Maxi had ever put something in their butt.
+Having never been abused by Father Maxi, the boys are baffled by the question.
+Eric Cartman explains that the counselor meant it could be possible that eating food through the rectum can cause defecation through the mouth.
+Kyle makes a bet for $20 that it will not work with Cartman.
+Meanwhile, the parents decide to become atheists, as the sexual molestation scandals have destroyed their faith in Catholicism.

-Cartman ultimately does defecate out of his mouth, winning the bet and continually boasts the fact to Kyle, who becomes increasingly angered by it.
-News of this spreads, and it is concluded nationwide that this method of eating is much healthier than the traditional method (with the surgeon general basing that on "absolutely nothing").
-The adults of South Park immediately adopt the new method of eating, calling it interorectogestion and even start passing trash cans around at social situations to openly collect the waste (literally "spewing crap from their mouths"), completely disregarding the previously long-held custom that defecation should occur in private.
+Cartman later defecates out of his mouth, winning the bet.
+He repeatedly boasts the fact to Kyle, who becomes increasingly angered by it.
+News of this spreads, and it is concluded nationwide that this method of eating is healthier than the traditional method.
+It is immediately adopted as the new method of eating.
+Eventually, Kyle loses his patience with Cartman's boasting and tells Cartman that he accepts the fact that he beat him fairly.
+Cartman is enraged and leaves the money behind as he storms off.